risc0/risc0-solana/sol/README.md

 solana program deploy target/deploy/<PROGRAM>.so
 ```

-### `src/sol-r0`
+### `risc0-solana`

-3. `sol-r0` is the zkVM program and host code.
-It currently is the default guest program, and the host is using the `bonsai-sdk` to generate the snark proofs.
-The proof is written to a `receipt.json` file when the host is ran.
+3. `risc0-solana` is a solana groth16 verification library, using solana's `altbn_128` syscalls.
+It supports a wide-array of functionality for solana proof verification with RISC Zero.
+Look at the readme for more info.

 ```
-cargo run
+cargo test
 ```

-### `test-groth16-lib`
+### `test-r0-vm`

-4. This is to test and toy-around with Light Protocols [`groth16-solana`](https://github.com/Lightprotocol/groth16-solana/tree/master) crate.
+4. `test-r0-vm` is to create proofs, and hacked together verification keys and public inputs to be fed into the prepocessor, so we can export the proof, verification key, and public inputs as JSON.
+Its a hack.
 ---

-## Setup Instructions:
+## Solana Setup Instructions:

 Download solana CLI:
 ```